- Books, Literature, and Writing»

 Isabella's Early Life

 I can't remember a time when I didn't know who Isabella Greenway was, as I grew up in Tucson, Arizona just a few blocks from the Arizona Inn and Isabella's Home.
-Whenever, we'd ride past, my mother would say with awe," Isabella Greenway built that hotel and one time the Duke and Dutchess of Winsor stayed there."
-Over time, I heard bits of her life and accomplishments, but it wasn't until 2002 when a group from my Questers chapter decided to develop a program based upon eight of Arizona's most famous women, that I really became interested in the details of Isabella's life.
+Whenever, we'd ride past, my mother would say with awe," Isabella Greenway built that hotel and many famous people have stayed there."
+Over time, I heard bits of her life and her accomplishments, but it wasn't until 2002 when a group from my Questers chapter decided to develop a program based upon eight of Arizona's most famous women, that I really became interested in the details of Isabella's life.
 The more I have learned about Isabella, the more my esteem for her has grown.

-Life was primitive while they were building their home which would be a 4,000 sq ft.
-Spanish style built of adobe bricks which were molded on site.
+Life was primitive while they were building their home and staying in a tent house.
+The home would be a 4,000 sq ft.in a Spanish style built of adobe bricks which were molded on site.
 Maj Ferguson loved horticulture and planned and planted the landscaping.
-Isabella's life as a politician was beginning. when Isabella began taking an interest in local and national politics.
-A frequent visitor to their home was John Greenway, another former Rough Rider and friend of Teddy Roosevelt, Eleanor and Franklin and Teddy Roosevelt also visited..
-John fell in love with Isabella and made no secret of his feelings for her, and while Isabella minded her wedding vows, she and John exchanged letters.
-When Freguson passed away, Isabella married John Greenway and their union was one of happiness and passion.
-They divided their time between Bisbee and Ajo Arizona because of John's interests in the copper mines.
+Isabella's life as a politician was beginning.
+Isabella began taking an interest in both local and national politics.
+A frequent visitor to their home was Col. John Greenway, another former Rough Rider and a friend of Teddy Roosevelt.
+John fell in love with Isabella and made no secret of his feelings for her, and while Isabella minded her wedding vows, she and John were permitted to exchange letters.
+When Ferguson passed away, Isabella married John Greenway and their union was one of happiness and passion.
+They divided their time between Bisbee and Ajo Arizona because of John's interest in the New Cornelia Copper Mine.
 A son, John Jr completed their happiness.

 Arizona Inn Photo

 The Greenway's built a home in Ajo, and there was talk of John Greenway for Arizona's governor on the Democratic ticket.
 When John began complaining of stomach trouble, an operation was advised.
-A week later John Greenway unexpectedly died, and Isabella suffered a miscarriage.
-John Greenway is buried on a hill in Ajo above the mines which is fitting since he was active in promoting a new profitable way to leech copper from ore.
+A week later, John Greenway unexpectedly died, and Isabella suffered a miscarriage.
+John Greenway was buried on a hill in Ajo above the mines which was fitting, since he was active in promoting a new more profitable way to leech copper from ore.
 They had two glorious honeymoon years together and Isabella always called John the love of her life.

 The stock market crash of 1929 and the beginning of the Great Depression signaled the end of the furniture Hut orders and Isabela had a lot of left over furniture.
 This was turned to advantage when Isabella began a resort hotel for the wealthy on a piece of property that she owned in Tucson near the University of Arizona.
-She was able to build the hotel named The Arizona Inn in a three month period.
+She was able to build the hotel named The Arizona Inn in a three month period and the opening day was December 18,1930 .
 The beautiful setting, Isabella's strict rules of privacy and upscale service remains today.
 The famous of the day all came to stay, and they still do.
 Isabella was now dividing her time between her enterprises and her political committees.
-Isabella worked hard to see Franklin Roosevelt elected president in 1932.
-When Roosevelt was elected he appointed Lewis Douglas, Arizona's only congressman to his cabinet and Isabella ran for the vacated "seat" and won.
-By then, Isabella was well versed in the political process, but she also had great knowledge of the copper industry in Arizona, she had considerable knowledge of Veterans affairs, Arizonas's water rights, and a knowledge of how many of Arizona's Indians were unemployed.
+Isabella worked hard to see Franklin Roosevelt elected president in 1932, and she was chosen to second his nomination..
+When Roosevelt was elected, he appointed Lewis Douglas, Arizona's only congressman to his cabinet and Isabella ran for the vacated seat of congressman and won.
+By then, Isabella was well versed in the political process, but she also had great knowledge of the copper industry in Arizona, she had considerable knowledge of Veterans affairs, Arizona's water rights, and a knowledge of how many of Arizona's Indians were unemployed.
 Isabella became Arizona's first congresswoman.

-As Arizona's congresswoman, Isabella had access to President Franklin and First Lady Eleanor.
+As Arizona's congresswoman and a New Deal Democrat , Isabella had access to President Franklin and First Lady Eleanor.
 She didn't always agree with Franklin, but her tireless efforts to get a share of the New Deal monies for unemployed miners (CCC and WPA projects) Snowbowl and forestry projects in Northern Arizona, Organ Pipe National Monument, tarrifs on copper, CCC monies for the Grand Canyon trails, the Salt River Project, and the Howard Wheeler (Indian Bill).
 She cited family interests as the reason for not seeking a second term.
-Projects included visits and a refurbishing of her Ajo and Santa Barbara homes.
+Her projects included travel and the refurbishing of her Ajo and Santa Barbara homes.

-It would not be until the 1990s that Arizona would elect Karen English another female congresswoman.
+It would not be until 1990 that Arizona would elect Karen English another female congresswoman.

 Charles Owen Brown